Directional Drilling and Boring

 Directional drilling can extend remarkably far horizontally, depending on the geological conditions, drilling equipment, and techniques used.
 In ideal conditions, directional drilling can reach several miles away from the vertical drilling site.

 Current record-breaking wells have reached horizontal distances of over 40,000 feet (about 7.5 miles) from the vertical starting point.
 For example, one of the longest directional wells drilled was completed by Rosneft and ExxonMobil in the Sakhalin-1 project in Russia, extending over 49,000 feet (15 kilometers) in length.
-So regardless of the project size

 In typical applications, such as for oil and gas extraction, wells are often drilled horizontally for distances of 10,000 to 20,000 feet (around 2-4 miles).
 However, the achievable distance depends on factors like the strength and flexibility of the drill string, the friction encountered along the wellbore, the rock formations, and the accuracy required.